eclipse-researchlabs/smartclide-TD-Principal/README.md

 This component a is REST API implemented in Spring Boot.
 - port 8555
 - Τhe URL of the sonarqube instance can be changed via the environment variable GR_NIKOS_SMARTCLIDE_SONARQUBE_URL (default: http://localhost:9000)
+- OpenAPI with Swagger UI (/api and /api-ui)

 ### (Get) Project Measures
 ##### Mandatory PathVariable: